mohammedmishalk/EventShop/README.md

 - Click the 'Apply' button.
 - The discount will be applied, and the updated total ticket price will be displayed.
 - Please note that only one coupon code can be applied per booking.

+## Tech Stack

+The EventShop ticket booking application utilizes the following technologies and libraries:

+- **React**: The front-end of the application is built using React, a popular JavaScript library for building user interfaces.

+- **Redux Toolkit**: For state management, Redux Toolkit is used.
+It simplifies the process of managing application state and helps to avoid common Redux boilerplate code.

+- **Yup**: Yup is used for validation schema.
+It provides a simple and efficient way to validate form data.

+- **Formik**: Formik is a library that is used to build and manage forms in React.
+It helps with handling form validation, submission, and form state.

+- **React Toastify**: To display toast messages for user notifications, React Toastify is used.
+It offers customizable and attractive toast notifications.

+- **Tailwind CSS**: Tailwind CSS is used for frontend design and styling.
+It is a utility-first CSS framework that provides pre-defined classes to style components quickly.

+By combining these technologies and libraries, EventShop delivers a robust and user-friendly ticket booking application with smooth form validation, state management, and appealing UI design.

+---